DominiqueMaucieri/quadcleanR/README.md

 There are three vignettes included with this package which will walk through different examples of cleaning quadrat data.
-The Simple Cleaning Quadrat Data vignette will produce data which is visualizable with [this example shiny app](https://dominiquemaucieri.shinyapps.io/example/).
+The Simple Cleaning Quadrat Data vignette will produce data which can be explored with [this example shiny app](https://dominiquemaucieri.shinyapps.io/example/).

 ``` r